Working for the Bureau of Competition

 - United States Attorney Detail Program

 - Paid attendance at professional meetings and conferences

 - Speaking opportunities

-For additional questions, please contact the Bureau’s Legal Recruitment Coordinator Greg Whitt at 202-326-3690.
+For questions about careers in the Bureau of Competition, please contact the Bureau’s Legal Recruitment Coordinator Greg Whitt at 202-326-3690.